AbsAlnaffakh/Math-library-and-calulator/README.md

 To view the source code for the Application that uses the library navigate to /MathematicaLib/MathematicaLib/Calculator/main.cpp

 Please refer to the projects documnentation for details of the functionality of library.
-In summary the application provides a single function that fufills several purposes and behaves autonoumsly to any valid input it mainly solves mathematical equations according to the
+In summary the application provides a single function that fufills several purposes and behaves autonoumsly to any valid input it mainly solves mathematical equations according to the PEMDAS order of execution.

-PEMDAS order of execution.
+This project makes use of the googletest framework to carry out unit testing

 The library and application where written in C++.